-- 1) In evaluating a principal's/vice principal's success under the student growth component, the evaluator will consider both the evidence of student learning, the attainment of set targets, and the interventions and support that the principal/vice principal has implemented in order to achieve targets and goals. - 2) The attributable students for student growth objectives/targets will not include - a. students who were not enrolled in the principal's school by Sept 30th of a given year; or - b. any student who is absent for more than 15% of the days within the measured growth period.
+- 1) In evaluating a principal's/vice assistant principal's school's success under the student growth component, the evaluator will consider both the evidence of student learning, the attainment of set targets, and the interventions and support that the school principal/vice principal has implemented in order to achieve targets and goals. - 2) The attributable students for student growth objectives/targets will not include - a. students who were not enrolled in the principal's school by Sept 30th of a given year; or - b. any student who is absent for more than 15% of the days within the measured growth period.